nianeyna/ao3downloader/README.md

 ## Instructions

 - install python [version 3.9.9](https://www.python.org/downloads/release/python-399/)
-    - as of the time of writing, any version of python that was released after version 3.9.9 WILL NOT work with this script.
-MAKE SURE you are using version 3.9.9 or earlier.
+    - as of the time of writing, any version of python that was released *after* version 3.9.9 or *before* 3.9.0 WILL NOT work with this script.
+MAKE SURE you are using a version of python between 3.9.0 and 3.9.9.
 To check which version of python you have installed:
         - windows: open a command prompt and enter "python --version"
         - mac: open a terminal window and enter "python3 --version"
     - make sure to choose the option "add to PATH" when you are installing python.